Teen Choice Awards

-The Teen Choice Awards were an annual awards show that aired on the Fox television network.
-The awards honored the year's biggest achievements in music, film, sports, television, fashion, social media, and more, voted by viewers living in the United States, aged 13 and over, through various social media sites; primarily Instagram, Twitter, Snapchat, and YouTube.
+The Teen Choice Awards were an annual awards show that aired on the Fox television network between 1999 and 2019.
+The awards, based on a popularity vote that could be overridden by the producers – who reserved the right to choose the winners – covered over 250 different categories during its run, stated as honoring the year's biggest achievements in music, film, sports, television, fashion, social media, and more.
+Votes were submitted by viewers living in the United States, aged 13 and over, through various social media sites.

-Following the 2019 ceremony, the Teen Choice Awards has been on an indefinite hiatus for unknown reasons.
+The awards show has been on an indefinite hiatus since the 2019 edition.

 History

 Executive producers, Bob Bain and Michael Burg, came together to create an award show geared toward a teen demographic, somewhat older than that of the Nickelodeon Kids' Choice Awards, but similar to that of MTV.
 The format of the show has remained the same over the years, awarding the achievements of those in the entertainment and athletic industries with non-traditional categories fixed into the ceremony.

 Ballots were once used in teen-oriented magazines, where readers were to purchase and tear out their ballot.
-Votes could also be cast online through Fox.com.
+Votes could also be cast online through the fox.com website.
 In 2008, Fox and the show's producers created Teenchoiceawards.com as the official website for the Teen Choice Awards.
 In 2009, the number of votes cast was in excess of 83 million.
 Votes are now cast online through Twitter, FOX.com, and the FOX NOW app.
 In 2016, more than 37 million votes were cast.

 Since the ceremony's inception, the show has given out genuine custom-made surfboards to individual winners.
 The surfboard was chosen as the award because it represents the freedom of the summer vacation for teens.
-Some celebrities, such as Jennifer Love Hewitt, have actually used them to surf; Marlon Wayans famously said, "Brothers don't surf"; and in 2009, Hugh Jackman, upon winning his first one, said that he was no longer the only Australian without a surfboard.
-Each of the custom-made surfboard awards costs $800 to make.
+In 2009, Hugh Jackman, upon winning his first one, said that he was no longer the only Australian without a surfboard.

+Categories

+These were the categories that were presented at the Teen Choice Awards from 1999 to 2019.
+This list also includes categories that were renamed, split, or grouped.